Meur3ault/EEG_practice/README.md

-# The repreduction of EEG paper.
+# EEG matlab practise.

 ## Welcome！
-### This is my personal collection of repreduction project from EEG-related paper.
+### This is my personal collection of practise in EEG-related area, aiming at handling correlated toolbox..
 ### Each subclass would be grouped in different directory with respect to unique md files.
 Let's study step by step.
 [1.
 Basic operation](https://github.com/Meur3ault/Matlab_Wavelet_SignalProcessing_Collection/blob/main/Preliminary%20operation/Preliminary%20operation.ipynb)
 2. Fundamental mathematics：